moryba/Beth-project/README2.md

       ![Model 2 Confusion matrix](pics/Dense2_confusionmatrix.png){width=25%, height=25%}

+\newpage

 ### Model 3:
    - **Description**
-      This model is similar to **Model 1**, this model is trained on data after appluying Smote data augmentation technic.
+      This model is similar to **Model 1**, it is trained on data after applying Smote data augmentation technic.

       ![Dense neural network - Model 3](pics/Dense-smote-structure.png){width=50%, height=40%}

-\newpage

    - **Training**
+      The validation accuracy increases and stabilizes at nearly 83%, though it remains lower than the training accuracy.
+This indicates a discrepancy between the training and validation datasets after applying Smote.

 \begin{figure}[h!]
   \centering